We all know that listening is an important interpersonal communication skill.

 However, a new report suggests it is also a key organisational capability that helps to deliver change and innovation - something that all organisations will need to define and implement new operating models as we emerge from the pandemic.

-The report is based on input from over 550 organisations globally.
-It provides evidence that critical outcomes are delivered by effective listening which, as a life science management consulting agency, the Insocius team are eager to see implemented.
+The report is based on input from over 550 organisations globally and provides evidence that critical outcomes are delivered by effective listening.

 1. Effective employee listening is linked to improved business outcomes.

 These include, but are not limited to, improved engagement and motivation of employees, improved innovation within work tasks, better performance, and productivity from staff and, ultimately, greater insights.